guest271314/screenshot/README.md

 });
 ```

+Tested at Firefox 82, Nightly 84, Chromium 88.

 <h5>Note</h5>

 At Chromium a five (5) second delay for time to hide screen capture notification window is implemented before the `MediaStream` from `getDisplayMedia()` is passed to `MediaRecorder` to avoid capturing the notification in screenshots.